SQL-Academy/en.sql-academy/course/module-6/number-data-type/article.md

+---
+meta:
+    title: 'Numeric data type in SQL'
+    description: 'Working with numbers in MySQL.
+Basic functions for working with numbers.
+INTEGER.
+DECIMAL.
+BIT.'
+---

 # Numeric data type

 Numerical data are divided into exact and approximate, integer and real.
 Bit values are a separate category.